European Demons: List of Demons in Europe

 Nybbas

-According to Collin de Plancy’s Dictionnaire Infernal, Yan-gant-y-tan is a demon from Brittany, who wanders the night holding 5 candles on his 5 fingers.
-Other folklore tales make reference to him as Will-o’-the-Wisp and Jack-o’-Lantern.
+Yan-gant-y-tan is a demon from Brittany, who wanders the night holding 5 candles on his 5 fingers.
+He may also be Will-o'-the-Wisp and Jack-o’-Lantern.

 Ribesal, aka Rubezal, is a specter at the summit of the Risemberg, according to the people of Silesia.